min69u/Reforestation/README.md

-## What did the dog say to the two trees?
-Bark bark.
+## I tried to write a chemistry joke, but could never get a reaction.